 Second, while both Rough Stone Rolling and Mormon Enigma deal with polygamy, Ulrich’s book is a major historiographical intervention in the history of plural marriage.
 Her access to the William Clayton journals certainly helped, but her careful examination of the emotional, spiritual, and liturgical confusion surrounding Nauvoo polygamy is second to none (for my money).
 Her examination of plural marriage after June 1844 also helps readers see the ways that plural marriage changed over a period of more than twenty-five years.

 Third, we at JI want to highlight the important work that has already been done and is being done by women.
 The release of At the Pulpit and The First 50 Years of Relief Society are excellent additions to historiography and the availability of primary sources.
 We hope that A House Full of Females will help readers dive into these new primary source collections.

-We are reading one chapter at a time this year—easy to stay on schedule or catch up if you miss a week.
+We are reading one chapter at a time this year, which makes it easier to stay on schedule or catch up if you miss a week.
 The first post will be posted on May 7, 2017.